ShangHua-Gao/SOD100K/README.md

 If you find this work or code is helpful in your research, please cite:
 ```
 @ARTICLE{21PAMI-Sal100K,
-  author={Ming-Ming Cheng and Shang-Hua Gao and Ali Borji and Yong-Qiang Tan and Zheng Lin and Meng Wang},
+  author={Ming-Ming Cheng* and Shanghua Gao* and Ali Borji and Yong-Qiang Tan and Zheng Lin and Meng Wang},
   journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
   title={A Highly Efficient Model to Study the Semantics of Salient Object Detection},
   year={2021},